ST10476385/KN_SHIKWAMBANA_WEDE5020_1_2/README.md

 - **SEO:** Meta tags, Open Graph, descriptive alt text, and semantic HTML for discoverability and sharing.
 - **Accessibility:** Focused on keyboard navigation, color contrast, and alt text for all images and icons.
 - **External Services:** Google Maps embed on Contact page for location and directions.

+Additional technical notes (Part 3)
+- **JavaScript:** `js/main.js` provides progressive enhancements only: cart handling (add/remove/update), `localStorage` persistence, modal rendering, toast notifications, slider, dark-mode toggle, and mobile menu toggles.
+Scripts are defensive (check DOM presence) so individual pages can be opened standalone.
+- **Data & state:** Cart uses `localStorage` with a simple JSON array of items ({name, price, qty}).
+No server or backend is required for the demo.
+- **Testing tooling:** Recommended tools used during development: Chrome DevTools, Lighthouse (accessibility/performance), and manual device emulation.
+For automated checks, we recommend `axe-core` or Lighthouse CI for accessibility and Playwright for basic UI smoke tests.
+- **Performance:** Images are responsive and sized; for production we recommend compressing images (WebP) and enabling caching when hosted.

+---

 ## How to Run the Project
 To view and explore the Baked by Ruth website locally: